Divy1211/AoE2DE_UGC_Guide/docs/general/xs/constants.md

 This is the ID used to target the Relic Class

-### 10.44. cMonKWithRelicClass
+### 10.44. cMonkWithRelicClass

 Value: `#!cpp int 943`

-This is the ID used to target the Mon K With Relic Class
+This is the ID used to target the Monk With Relic Class

 ### 10.45. cHandCannoneerClass